 How to run safely during Ramadan

-When it comes to eating, Mota avises that, 'it’s paramount to think about quality rather than quantity of food.'
+When it comes to eating, Mota advises that 'it’s paramount to think about quality rather than quantity of food.'
 Ensure you are fuelling the body with carbohydrates, so you are not running on empty the next day.

 When is the best time of day to run?

-'It’s a good idea to choose a time in the day that suits you best rather than just following what others do', explains Mota.
-'In the UK people run at all times of the day; early hours just before breakfast, before work, during their lunch break, just after work, pre-sunset, immediately after breaking the fast, or even at midnight after the night prayers.
-It’s okay to experiment with running at different times as there are really no rules to running.
+'It’s a good idea to choose a time in the day that suits you best, rather than just following what others do', says Mota.
+'In the UK, people run at all times of the day; early hours just before breakfast, before work, during their lunch break, just after work, pre-sunset, immediately after breaking the fast, or even at midnight after the night prayers.
+It’s OK to experiment with running at different times, as there are really no rules to running.
 Do what works for you.'

-Should runners opt for easier miles rather than tempo sessions during Ramadan?
+Should runners opt for easier workouts during Ramadan?

-'Ramadan is not the time to be drastic and push yourself beyond normal limits' explains Mota.
-'This doesn’t mean you can’t work hard and get out of your comfort zone, it’s just finding the balance for what works right for your body.
-Most people tend to use this month to slow down and keep the legs ticking for fitness maintenance rather than sticking to their regular intensity and volume of training for gains.'
+'Ramadan is not the time to be drastic and push yourself beyond normal limits' says Mota.
+'This doesn’t mean you can’t work hard and get out of your comfort zone; it’s just finding the balance for what works for your body.
+Most people tend to use this month to slow down and keep the legs ticking for fitness maintenance, rather than sticking to their regular intensity and volume of training for gains.'

-Mota recommends that runners stick to easier miles when fasting as they are less taxing on the body.
+Mota recommends runners stick to easier miles when fasting, as they are less taxing on the body.
 On days where you don't feel up to heading outside for a run, stick to shorter home workouts and focus on building your core strength and flexibility.

 Why should Muslims continue to exercise during Ramadan?

-'There’s a misconception that life must stop in Ramadan and that Muslims should cease exercise and other hobbies.
-However, it’s important to maintain normality and carry on doing what we enjoy and what keeps us healthy, as long as the rights and rituals of Ramadan are being fulfilled' Mota explains.
+'It’s important to maintain normality and carry on doing what we enjoy and what keeps us healthy, as long as the rights and rituals of Ramadan are being fulfilled,' says Mota.
 'I want to challenge that narrative and that’s also one of the reasons why I chose to run 260km last Ramadan.
-On the back of what I achieved, I want to inspire and encourage people to remain active during the holy month and believe that they too, can carry on with their exercise and fitness regimes.'
+On the back of what I achieved, I want to inspire and encourage people to remain active during the holy month and believe that they too can carry on with their exercise and fitness regimes.'

-Mota is launching the 'Ramadan Challenge 3.0', with Penny Appeal.
+Mota is launching the 'Ramadan Challenge 3.0', with the charity Penny Appeal.
 The campaign is encouraging people to run, walk, cycle and jog during the 30 days of Ramadan.
-'You don’t have to be a Muslim to experience what a fasting day is like in Ramadan', Mota tells Runner's World, urging all runners to get involved attempt a fasted run in Ramadan.
+'You don’t have to be a Muslim to experience what a fasting day is like in Ramadan', says Mota, who is urging all runners to get involved and attempt a fasted run in Ramadan.

 You Might Also Like